Getting Started

 Each package is tagged with beta version numbers, and published to npm such as @ohif/ui@3.6.0-beta.1

-release branch - The latest stable release
+release/* branches - The latest stable releases

-Note: master is always ahead of release branch.
-We publish both docker builds for beta and stable releases.
+Each package is tagged with version numbers and published to npm, such as @ohif/ui@3.5.0.
+Note that master is always ahead of the release branch.
+We publish docker builds for both beta and stable releases.

 Here is a schematic representation of our development workflow: